ryanfortner/pi-apps-cli/README.md

 # Pi-Apps CLI
 Pi-Apps CLI client written in C

-### About this project
-This is my first complete C program I've written!
-It's based off of [@Itai-Nelken](https://github.com/Itai-Nelken)'s Pi-Apps-Terminal-Bash-Edition, as it has the same functions.

 ### Installing

 Make sure you have [Pi-Apps](https://github.com/Botspot/pi-apps) installed first, this program is useless without it.